Navigation: Jump to content areas:

 19. Hector Noesi (RP/SP)- Got shafted by the Scranton/NY express this year.
 Underused and definitely better than scrubs like Ayala.
 Could be the next Nova?

 17. A.J.
 Burnett (SP)- Welp.
 Two years to go.
-And if he can pitch anything like September A.J. for even a few months of 2012, I'll be pleased.
-And isn't that sad considering he's making more than any non-centaur/CC/Texes out there?
+If he can pitch anything like September A.J. for even a few months of 2012, I'll be pleased.
+Isn't that sad considering he's making more than any non-centaur/CC/Texes out there?

 16. Boone Logan (RP)- Got a little bit better as the season progressed, but the Yankees could still do a lot better as far as LOOGYs go.